 -

-Reconceptualizing Anarchy: Structural Realism Meets World History (Barry Buanand Richard Little, 1996)
+Richard Little 1996_Reconceptualizing Anarchy: Structural Realism Meets World History

 The macro and micro levels of this system correspond, respectively, to the discipline as a whole and individual scholars within it.